danielswift10/danielswift10/README.md

+# Yo! 👋, I'm Daniel(Swift) Ojeyomi

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Sherif&size=50&pause=900&color=FFFFFF&center=true&vCenter=true&width=1000&height=100&lines=Believer+;Frontend+Developer;HNGi9+Finalist;Cascading+Stylist;Data+Enthusaiast;Fast+Typist;Part-Time+Gamer;)](https://git.io/typing-svg)

-Yo! 👋 I'm Daniel (Swift) Ojeyomi, a meticulous frontend developer with passion for responsive website design and a firm believer in mobile-first approach.
+A meticulous frontend developer with passion for responsive website design and a firm believer in mobile-first approach.
 I love to create innovative solutions to real-life problems by creating beautiful and performant products with delightful user experiences.
 I am proficient in HTML, CSS, Bootstrap, Tailwind, JavaScript, React JS, while learning all of these languages, I have been able to exercise my skills by carrying out projects which they all received great feedbacks.
 I have also worked with various UI/UX designers in order to implement user-friendly designs.

 I possess good communication, analytical and strong Organizational and Team collaboration skills geared towards innovation and problem-solving.